LegitTalon/get-lifted/README.md

 > How can I add the potential value of 1 with the available value of 2?

-"An asynchronous value is not available now but a synchronous value will exist later." - Talon
+An asynchronous value is not available now but a synchronous value will exist later.

 ```js